CodeDead/DeadHash-js/README.md

 ![DeadHash](https://codedead.com/wp-content/uploads/2020/01/deadhash-dark.png)

 # DeadHash
-DeadHash is a freeware utility to calculate file and text hashes.
+DeadHash is a free and open-source utility to calculate file and text hashes.
 The following hash calculations are supported:
 * MD5
 * SHA1
 * SHA224